AriFordsham/GHCWiki/default-superclass-instances.md

 Note that `Functor` is only an indirect intrinsic superclass of `Monad`, via `Applicative`.
 So the above instance would generate an intrinsic instance for `Applicative` but not for `Functor`.

+See below for more about the opt-out mechanism.

 ### Details